Presidency of Ronald Reagan: Assassination attempt

 On March 30, 1981, only 69 days into the new administration, Reagan, his press secretary James Brady, Washington police officer Thomas Delahanty, and Secret Service agent Tim McCarthy were struck by gunfire from would-be assassin John Hinckley Jr. outside the Washington Hilton Hotel.
-Although Reagan was initially reported to be "close to death", he recovered and was released from the hospital on April 11, becoming the first serving president to survive being wounded in an assassination attempt.
+Although Reagan was initially reported to be "close to death" upon arrival at George Washington University Hospital, he underwent surgery and recovered quickly from a broken rib, a punctured lung, and internal bleeding.
+Reagan was released from the hospital on April 11, becoming the first serving president to survive being wounded in an assassination attempt.
 The failed assassination attempt had great influence on Reagan's popularity; polls indicated his approval rating to be around 73%.
 Many pundits and journalists later described the failed assassination as a critical moment in Reagan's presidency, as his newfound popularity provided critical momentum in passing his domestic agenda.

 Domestic affairs

 Reagan used his White House staff to shape major domestic policies.
-His Chief of Staff made heavy use of the Office of Policy Development in supervising cabinet action on the Reagan initiatives.
+His chief of staff made heavy use of the Office of Policy Development in supervising cabinet action on the Reagan initiatives.